zengbing15/lumos_doc/docs/guides/queryTransactions.md

 ### Prefix Search on <var>args</var>

-To enable prefix search on the args of a lock script or a type script, you can specify a value for <var>argsLen</var> instead of the default value of **-1**.
+To enable prefix search on args of lock scripts or type scripts, a value can be specified for <var>argsLen</var> instead of the default value of **-1**.
+The default value is used for a query on the full slice of args of a lock script or a type script.

 The lock script args length is **20** in normal scenarios and **28** in the multisig scenario.
 When the length is not certain, the <var>argsLen</var> parameter can be set as `any`.